svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 ## About me

-- started usign Haskell a few years ago
+- started using Haskell a few years ago
 - writing in Haskell at least several times a week
 - still sometimes puzzled by Category Theory